kpolsen/feeling-responsive/_posts/blog/2018-07-01-leaving-arizona.md

 Instead, I had a "Hasta La Vista" party with the certainty that I will always return one way or another.
+The party was held in a beautiful and very original Adobe house in Laveen, a rural outskirt of Phoenix, where my friend Michael and his wife Shannon lives with a few horses and two dogs.
+We had a fire, did aerial acrobatics out in the open and I organized a raffle for one of my Bob Ross paintings :)

 I also went to visit a friend who was currently living outside Kingman, in a going off-the-grid community.
 These last days before my return to Denmark, turned into